tdex-network/tdex-specs/03-swap-protocol.md

   string asset_r = 5;
   // The proposer's unsigned transaction in PSET format (base64 string) string transaction = 6;
-  // In case of a confidential transaction the blinding key of each confidential
-  // input is included.
-Each blinding key is identified by the prevout script
-  // hex encoded.
-  map<string, bytes> input_blinding_key = 7;
-  // In case of a confidential transaction the blinding key of each confidential
-  // output is included.
-Each blinding key is identified by the output script
-  // hex encoded.
-  map<string, bytes> output_blinding_key = 8;
 }

 message SwapAccept {